brandokoch/neovim-ide/README.md

 git clone https://github.com/bkoch4142/neovim-custom ~/.config/nvim

-apt install xsel # for X11
-apt install wl-clipboard # for wayland pip install pynvim apt install ripgrep
+apt install xsel wl-clipboard ripgrep pip install pynvim

 git clone https://github.com/ronniedroid/getnf.git
 cd getnf
 ./install.sh

 # Latex
-sudo apt-get install texlive-latex-base texlive-fonts-recommended texlive-fonts-extra texlive-latex-extra sudo apt-get install texlive-publishers sudo apt-get install -y latexmk
+sudo apt-get install latexmk texlive-latex-base texlive-fonts-recommended texlive-fonts-extra texlive-latex-extra texlive-publishers latexmk
 ```

 ### Dockerfile
 I tend to use containers a lot in my workflow, especially when developing ML models as those tend to require a complicated environment.
 I actually often develop/debug inside a running container.
 In order to be able to do this using this NeoVim configuration I add the dependencies inside the Dockerfile and build the image that way.
-Here I provide a generic Dockerfile which would install this NeoVim configuration.
+In this repo I provide a generic Dockerfile which would install this NeoVim configuration.

 ```
+$ cd repo_location
-$ docker build -t image_name.
+$ docker build -t image_name .
 $ docker run -t -d --name container_name image_name
 $ docker exec -ti container_name /bin/bash
 ```